ibioChile/VidalLab/Pipelines/WGCNA_Gene_Expression_Modules.md

 # Gene Expression Modules using WGCNA

 This pipeline explains how to create gene expression modules (clusters) using the WGCNA R package.
 The pipeline's input correspond to a list of differentially expressed (DE) genes (it could also be all genes) along with thir gene expression (log scale).
 In this case, we wil use a set of DE genes from *Botrytis cinerea* when in contact with *Trichoderma*.
+Input data can be found [here](https://github.com/ibioChile/VidalLab/tree/master/Data/Botrytis_Trichoderma_RNAseq)

 1. Install the following libraries